Qolore7/moonshadow/README.md

 # Installation:

 ## Starting Skyrim
 Start the game and exit once you're at the main menu.
-This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.
+This will ensure any settings files needed by Wabbajack are created.

 ## Downloading and Installing